techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/04_deployment_process.md

 This [bash script]() will authenticate with Azure CLI using the `az login` command, set the desired Azure subscription using `az account set`, and then deploy the Bicep template using `az deployment group create`.
 Make sure you have the Azure CLI installed and logged in with appropriate permissions to perform the deployment.

-4. Open the azure portal to
+4. Open the azure portal to double check all the succesfully deployed resources.